FerriteGiant/personal-site/content/projects/electronic-load.md

 * Place copper clad board in a Ferric Chloride bath and agitate until all visible copper is removed
 * Remove toner with acetone
 * Drill holes (the huge pain-in-the-ass part no one ever mentions)
-* Place components of copper free side so that the legs stick through to the copper side where soldering will happen
+* Place components on copper free side so that the legs stick through to the copper side where soldering will happen